 - 28.1.
-It is the responsibility of the teacher to report or request an absence under Article G.28 in accordance with the following procedures:

-- a.
-Short-term leave for Elected or Appointed Office:
+It is the responsibility of the teacher to report or request an absence under Article G.28 in accordance with the following procedures: - a.
+Short term leave for Elected or Appointed Office: submit the electronic leave notification notify Principal - b.
+Extended leave for Elected Office: email notification to Human Resources - c.
+Short term leave for Community Service:- submit the electronic leave request for approval - d.
+Extended leave for Community Service: - email request to Human Resources

-- complete SA47

-- notify Principal

-- notify callboard

-- b.
-Extended leave for Elected Office:

-- written notification to Superintendent of Schools or designate

-- c.
-Short-term leave for Community Service: - written request to Superintendent of Schools or designate with SA47 attached - upon approval notify callboard - d.
-Extended leave for Community Service: - written request to Superintendent of Schools or designate - 28.2.
-When a teacher is nominated as a candidate and wishes to contest a municipal, provincial, or federal election, they shall be given short-term or extended leave of absence as required without pay, during the election campaign.
-Should the teacher be elected as a Member or Parliament or a Member of the Legislative Assembly, they shall be granted extended leave through the end of the school year in which the term in office expires or sooner if a suitable placement becomes available upon written request to the Superintendent of schools or designate. - 28.3.
-Teachers elected or appointed to city, municipal or regional district offices or public Boards shall be granted leave of absence with full salary deduction for each day of absence. - 28.4.
-Teachers serving on the board of community service, philanthropic and / or charitable organizations may be granted short-term leave with pay or with cost of teacher teaching on call deducted upon application to the Superintendent of Schools or designate. - 28.5.
-Short-term leave granted under Article G.28.4 or combined with other short-term leave shall not exceed twenty (20) short-term leave days per school year. - 28.6.
+- 28.2.
+When a teacher is nominated as a candidate and wishes to contest a municipal, provincial, or federal election, they shall be given short term or extended leave of absence as required without pay, during the election campaign.
+Should the teacher be elected as a Member or Parliament or a Member of the Legislative Assembly, upon email request to Human Resources they shall be granted extended leave through the end of the school year in which the term in office expires or earlier, subject to the availability of a vacancy for which the teacher is qualified. - 28.3.
+Teachers elected or appointed to city, municipal or regional district offices or public boards shall be granted leave of absence with full salary deduction for each day of absence. - 28.4.
+Teachers serving on a board of community service, philanthropic and/or charitable organizations may be granted short term leave with pay or with cost of TTOC deducted upon email request to Human Resources. - 28.5.
+Short term leave granted under Article G.28.4 or combined with other short term leave shall not exceed twenty (20) short term leave days per school year. - 28.6.
 No limitations shall be placed on the number of leaves granted for elective office and community service.
-However requests for extended leave for community service for a continuous period in excess of twenty (20) days shall be considered in the order in which they are received by the Board.
-Requests, in most cases and wherever possible, must be made in writing no later than March 31 for leave commencing at the beginning of the next school year and no later than October 31 for leave commencing at the beginning of the second term or second semester.
-A teacher granted a leave must inform in writing the Superintendent or designate no later than March 31 of their intent to return to the teaching staff at the beginning of the second term or second semester. - 28.7.
-All requests for additional extended leave under Article G.28 for an ensuing school year shall be made in writing to the Superintendent of Schools or designate and shall be received in the School Board Office on or before March 31. - 28.8.
-Extended leave granted for community service, philanthropic and/or charitable organizations under Article G.28 or combined with other extended leave shall not exceed a total period of twenty (20) school months. - 28.9.
-In emergency situations the maximum length of the leave pursuant to Articles G.28.5 and G.28.8 may be waived upon request to the Superintendent of Schools or designate. - 28.10.
-A teacher elected to political office shall be granted leave of absence without pay.

-- a.
-A teacher returning from leave pursuant to Article G.28 of less than one (1) school year shall be reassigned to the same position held prior to the leave. - b.
-A teacher returning from leave pursuant to Article G.28 of one (1) school year or more shall be reassigned pursuant to Article E.23 (Posting and Filling Vacant Positions) of this Collective Agreement.
+However requests for extended leave for community service for a continuous period in excess of twenty (20) days shall be considered in the order in which they are received by the District.
+Requests, in most cases and wherever possible, must be emailed to Human Resources no later than March 31 for leave commencing at the beginning of the next school year and no later than October 31 for leave commencing at the beginning of January or second semester. - 28.7.
+A teacher granted a leave must email Human Resources no later than March 31 of their intent to return to the teaching staff at the beginning of the next school year or by October 1 of their intent to return to the teaching staff at the beginning of January or second semester. - 28.8.
+All requests for additional extended leave under Article G.28 for an ensuing school year shall be made emailed to Human Resources on or before March 31. - 28.9.
+Extended leave granted for community service, philanthropic and/or charitable organizations under Article G.28 or combined with other extended leave shall not exceed a total period of twenty (20) school months. - 28.10.
+In emergency situations the maximum length of the leave pursuant to Articles G.28.5 and G.28.9 may be waived upon email request to Human Resources. - 28.11.
+A teacher elected to political office shall be granted leave of absence without pay. - 28.12.
+Reassignment: - a.
+A teacher returning from leave of less than one (1) school year shall be reassigned to the same position held prior to the leave. - b.
+A teacher returning from leave of one (1) school year or more shall be reassigned pursuant to Article E.23 (Posting and Filling Vacant Positions).